Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 Key facts about Royal Mail Special Delivery in 2026:

-- 1pm service starts at £8.75 (up to 100g) — 9am service starts at £16.95, limited to 2kg max
+- 1pm service starts at £9.45 online / £9.95 at the Post Office (up to 100g).
+The 9am service starts at £53.95, is Post Office only, and is limited to 2kg max

-- Royal Mail compensates acquisition cost, not sale price — a watch bought for £1,200 and sold for £2,000 is only covered for £1,200
+- Royal Mail compensates acquisition cost, not sale price.
+A watch bought for £1,200 and sold for £2,000 is only covered for £1,200

 |---|---|---|